 Magdeburg Water Bridge Features

-These arches are supported by pairs of piers located at either end of the bridge.
-The deck is also home to a pedestrian and cycle path and a tram line.
+The bridge’s main feature is its deck, consisting of steel arches.
+Piers at either end of the bridge supports these arches.
+The deck also has a pedestrian and cycle path and a tram line.

 What are the benefits of the bridge?

-The Magdeburg Water Bridge will provide a reliable and sustainable supply of clean drinking water to the city.
+The Magdeburg Water Bridge will provide the city with a reliable and sustainable supply of clean drinking water.
+The benefits of the bridge include the following considerations:

 - The population of Magdeburg will have access to more than enough clean drinking water